gbouras13/hybracter/README.md

 ## Commands

-* `hybracter hybrid`: Assembles genomes from isolates that have long-reads and paired-end short reads.
+* `hybracter hybrid`: Assemble multiple genomes from isolates that have long-reads and paired-end short reads.
 * `hybracter hybrid-single`: Assembles a single genome from an isolate with long-reads and paired-end short reads.
 It takes similar parameters to [Unicycler](https://github.com/rrwick/Unicycler).
-* `hybracter long`: Assembles genomes from isolates that have long-reads only.
+* `hybracter long`: Assemble multiple genomes from isolates that have long-reads only.
 * `hybracter long-single`: Assembles a single genome from an isolate with long-reads only.
 * `hybracter install`: Downloads and installs the required `plassembler` database.

 ## Input csv

-* `hybracter hybrid` and `hybracter long` require an input csv file to be specified with `--input`.
+`hybracter hybrid` and `hybracter long` require an input csv file to be specified with `--input`.
 No other inputs are required.

 * This file requires no headers.
 * Other than the reads, `hybracter` requires a value for a lower bound the minimum chromosome length for each isolate in base pairs.
 It must be an integer.
 * `hybracter` will denote contigs about this value as chromosome(s) and if it can recover a chromosome, it will denote the isolate as complete.